sparkflows/sparkflows-docs/docs/user-guide/git-integration/import-project.rst

 Import project fom other Git repo
 ------------------------------------
 - Select ``IMPORT FROM OTHER REPO``.
-- Provide the link of other Git repo.
+- Provide the url of other Git repo, all branches of provided git url get loaded below.
 - Select the ``Branch``.
+- Provide git root folder and click button next to it to load projects.
-- You will get the project list of the selected branch.
+- You will get the project list of the selected branch and provided root folder path.
 - Select the ``Project``.
 - Provide description of the project.
 - Click on the ``CREATE``.